microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * Boot Guard?
 PFAT?
 STM?
 TXT?
 Bios Guard?

 * What is even the difference between *Boot Guard* and *Bios Guard*?
+  - A: Neither of them has actually to do with SMM though at least the latter appears to be initiated in SMM context.
+The difference between those is whether unauthorized code can be written but isn't executed (https://downloads.dell.com/solutions/servers-solution-resources/Direct%20from%20Development%20-%20Cyber-Resiliency%20In%20Chipset%20and%20BIOS.pdf) or isn't even written (https://airbus-seclab.github.io/embedded_controller/BH2019-Slides-Breaking_Through_Another_Side_Bypassing_Firmware_Security_Boundaries_from_Embedded_Controller-matrosov-gazet.pdf) in the SPI flash in the first place.

 # FW Structures
 * What does the EFI CAPSULE "MBP101_00F6_B00.scap" consist of?